Tia Tackles

 The prior Trump administration rolled back the federal mandate (requiring all in the US to obtain healthcare coverage) in 2017, as part of Tax Cuts and Jobs Act (6).
 Now, only certain states (Massachusetts, New Jersey, Rhode Island, Vermont, and Washington, D.C) have individual coverage mandates.

-Policies that impact ACA access:
+Policies that impact ACA access

-• Rescind Biden-era policies aimed at increasing coverage and access for individuals.
+- Rescind Biden-era policies aimed at increasing coverage and access for individuals.
 The policies facing roll-back include mid-year enrollment and affordability of coverage or financial assistance for coverage.

-Healthcare policy analysts have pointed out that as individual access to ACA marketplace options decreases, demand for employer sponsored plans will increase – resulting in higher costs to employers and employees in these plans who have commercial insurance
+Healthcare policy analysts have pointed out that as individual access to ACA marketplace options decreases, demand for employer sponsored plans will increase – resulting in higher costs to employers and employees in these plans who have commercial insurance.

-Simplified: it is likely that most of us on commercial insurance will see plan premiums rise.
+Simplified: for those who access plans through the exchange, it is likely that the administrative burden to get individual coverage will increase and it is likely that most of us on commercial insurance will see plan premiums rise.

 What should I do?